“We’re often told to just ‘push through’ when we’re stuck,

 The Cycle of Rebirth

 As I painted, the winged horse materialized.
-I felt the presence of something much larger than myself—a single unifying force of nature that holds all things together through kindness and compassion.
+I felt the presence of something much larger than myself—thoughts often come whilst painting and I felt maybe it presented the unifying force of nature that holds all things together through kindness and compassion.

 At the time, I was reading a lot about souls and reincarnation.
-Looking at the white mare and her foal today, I see that cycle of life, death, and rebirth.
-It wasn’t just a painting; it was a transformation that happened on both a physical and spiritual plane.
+Looking at the white mare and her foal today, I am reminded of the cycles of life, death, and rebirth.
+Maybe this isn’t just a painting; maybe I am expressing transformation that happens on both a physical and spiritual plane.

-This piece, Emergence, has since become a catalyst.
-When we had an open house years ago, total strangers would stop in front of it and share their own stories of coming back to life.
+This piece, Emergence, has since become a catalyst or a conduit for others.
+When we had an open house years ago, total strangers would stop in front of it and in conversation would share their own stories of coming back to life.
+Proof in my mind that if we allow it paintings can talk to us.
+Not in words but in touching those deep often hidden crevaces in our soul.

 Thank you for reading my musings.